Notes to the Financial Statements

 9. Interests in Associates

 The Group’s and the Company’s interests in associates are accounted for under the equity method and the cost method, respectively, and are individually and in aggregate not material to the Group’s financial position or results of operations for all periods presented.
-Details of the Group’s principal associate are as follows:
+Details of the Group’s principal associates are as follows:

 11. Deferred Tax Assets and Liabilities